[HISTORY: Adopted as indicated in article histories. Amendments noted where applicable.]

 - SPECIALTY TOBACCO ESTABLISHMENT

 - An establishment whose on-site sales or rentals of tobacco, tobacco-related products and accessories for consumption or use on or off the premises comprises 85% or more of gross sales on an annual basis, or on such other basis as the Health Department shall provide with respect to such establishments that have been open for less than one full year, and including any tobacco cigar bar operated in conjunction with such establishment.
-If the establishment is adjoined to or shares a common access that is a regulated area under this chapter with any business that is not a specialty tobacco establishment, a Health Department approved negative air pressure ventilation system that is entirely separate from any ventilation system used in relation to any other regulated area shall be required for classification as a specialty tobacco establishment.
+If the establishment is adjoined to or shares a common access that is a regulated area under this article with any business that is not a specialty tobacco establishment, a Health Department approved negative air pressure ventilation system that is entirely separate from any ventilation system used in relation to any other regulated area shall be required for classification as a specialty tobacco establishment.
 For purposes of computing gross sales data, sales from vending machines shall not be included.
 For the purposes of this section, a ventilation system shall only be deemed to be approved by the Health Department upon written approval of the system by the Health Department to the owner of the establishment, the holder of the establishment's business license, or the individual in control of the premises.

 - SPORTS OR RECREATIONAL FACILITY